nedix/detoxify-flask-docker/README.md

 # detoxify-flask-docker

-Docker image to calculate profanity ratings of a given text.
+This Docker image allows access to the [Detoxify](https://github.com/unitaryai/detoxify) project via an HTTP API using Flask.
+It calculates profanity ratings for any given text and requires no additional configuration.
-Making use of [Detoxify](https://github.com/unitaryai/detoxify) and Flask.

 ## Usage